-CHAPTER 7.28 - PHARMACY - LICENSING AND INSPECTION REQUIREMENTS
+- a.
+Finds that the inmate presents a serious risk to himself or others, and/or,

+- b.
+Continues to provide the inmate with follow-up medical care and treatment during the entire time that the inmate remains confined in such area or cell as deemed necessary.

-- (7.28.01) Any county or municipal detention facility which stocks medicinal drugs in quantities other than individual prescriptions shall be required to obtain the services of a consultant pharmacist or dispensing physician and shall be required to comply with the licensing requirements of 465, Florida State Statutes.
-Such facility shall have that part of its medical services relating to procedures for the safe handling and storage of medicinal drugs exempt from the inspection requirements of 951.23, Florida State Statutes. - (7.28.02) Any facility which maintains only individual prescriptions dispensed by a licensed pharmacist is not required to be licensed under 465, Florida State Statutes.
+- 7.24 Any county or municipal detention facility which stocks medicinal drugs in quantities other than individual prescriptions shall be required to obtain the services of a consultant pharmacist or dispensing physician and shall be required to comply with the licensing requirements of Chapter 465, Florida Statutes.

-CHAPTER 7.29 - STORAGE AND HANDLING OF INDIVIDUAL PRESCRIPTIONS
+- 7.25 Any facility which maintains only individual prescriptions dispensed by a licensed pharmacist is not required to be licensed under Chapter 465, Florida Statutes.

-- (7.29.01) Prescription drugs shall not be ordered or stocked in bulk quantities at those facilities which maintain only individual prescriptions (as reference in 7.26.02).
+- 7.26 Prescription drugs shall not be ordered or stocked in bulk quantities at those facilities which maintain only individual prescriptions (as reference in 7.28.2).

-- (7.29.02) All individual prescriptions from pharmacies shall be properly labeled.
+- 7.27 All individual prescriptions from pharmacies shall be properly labeled.
 Proper labeling consists of:

-- (a) Name and address of the pharmacy;
+- a.
+Name and address of the pharmacy;

-- (b) Date of dispensing;
+- b.
+Date of dispensing;

-- (c) Name of prescribing practitioner;
+- c.
+Name of prescribing practitioner;

-- (d) Name of patient;
+- d.
+Name of patient;

-- (e) Directions for use;
+- e.
+Directions for use;

-- (f) Warning statements if necessary;
+- f.
+Warning statements if necessary;

-- (g) Name and strength of medication;
+- g.
+Name and strength of medication;

-- (h) Prescription number; and
+- h.
+Prescription number; and

-- (i) Expiration date.
+- b.
+Expiration date.

-(7.29.03) All medication, bulk over-the-counter and individual prescriptions, needles, and syringes shall be kept in a locked area at all times except when being issued.
+- 7.28 All medication, bulk over-the-counter and individual prescriptions, needles, and syringes shall be kept in a locked area at all times except when being issued.
 A maximum security storage and perpetual inventory system of accountability will be maintained for sharps and instruments.
+Narcotics shall be kept behind a double lock.

-(7.29.04) All prescribed medication will be recorded on a Medication Administration Record (MAR) in either hard copy or electronic format developed by the facility which contains the information required by paragraph (7.28.05) of this standard.
+- 7.29 All prescribed medication will be recorded on a Medication Administration Record (MAR) in either hard copy or electronic format developed by the facility which

+contains the information required by paragraph 7.29.05 of this standard.

-- (a) A system of accountability of DEA controlled substances must be in place.
+- a.
+A system of accountability of DEA controlled substances must be in place.
 The controlled substances are the medications that come under the jurisdiction of the Federal Controlled Substances Act.
-This record should contain the name of the drug, the date, the amount used or wasted, the amount remaining and the issuer's signature or electronic signature. - (b) When the record is full the amount remaining should be carried as balance forward.
-A record shall be kept of each controlled drug.

-(7.29.05) The Medication Administration Record will contain the following information:

-- (a) Name and number of inmate;

-- (b) Name and strength of medication;

-- (c) Directions for use;

-- (d) Date and time of issue;

-- (e) Initials or electronic signature of official issuing medication;

-- (f) Amount of medication issued;

-- (g) Special restrictions or limitations on use.

-(7.29.06) Whenever an inmate refuses medication, the refusal shall be documented on the

-Medication Administration Record.

-- (7.29.07) Unused medication shall be recorded when removed from circulation and stored in a separate container with a list containing: - (a) The prescription number; - (b) The name of the pharmacy issuing the prescription; - (c) The quantity of the unused medicine in the prescription container.

-(7.29.08) Unused non-controlled medication shall be returned to the issuing pharmacy or destroyed as follows:
+This record should contain the name of the drug, the date, the amount used or wasted, the amount remaining and the issuer's signature or electronic signature. - b.
+When the record is full the amount remaining should be carried as balance forward.
+A record shall be kept of each controlled drug. - 7.30 The Medication Administration Record will contain the following information: - a.
+Name and number of inmate; - b.
+Name and strength of medication; - c.
+Directions for use; - d.
+Date and time of issue; - e.
+Initials or electronic signature of official issuing medication; - f.
+Amount of medication issued; - g.
+Special restrictions or limitations on use. - 7.31 Whenever an inmate refuses medication, the refusal shall be documented on the Medication Administration Record. - 7.32 Unused medication shall be recorded when removed from circulation and stored in a separate container in a secure location with a list containing: - a.
+The prescription number; - b.
+The name of the pharmacy issuing the prescription; - c.
+The quantity of the unused medicine in the prescription container. - 7.33 Unused non-controlled medication shall be returned to the issuing pharmacy or destroyed as follows: - a.
+Unused non-controlled medication will be destroyed by incineration whenever possible.
+Small amounts of drugs may be flushed into the sewer system, unless prohibited by local ordinance.
+An officer or medical staff member shall destroy the medication in an approved manner.
+A second officer or medical staff member shall witness this destruction and both persons shall sign and date the unused drug list attesting to the destruction of the medication and listing the method of destruction.